RajeshEk/ML_TensorFlow/README.md

 # Machine Learning
-This is a Machine Learning examples using TensorFlow.
+These are Machine Learning examples using TensorFlow.
+All these examples are from Google TensorFlow tutorial exercises.
+Modified some files to try different features, optimizers ..etc